Only 1/3 of Economically Disadvantaged 3rd Graders are Reading On Grade-Level In Texas

 PRINT MATERIALS FOR PARENTS

 In partnership with the Rainwater Foundation and the Walton Foundation, the CPFWB is proud to produce the Texas School Guide: Parent Action Guide publication (accessible below) for parents in the Houston ISD, Dallas ISD and Fort Worth ISD areas.
-This publication provides parents with information about their school options, how to get involve in their child’s school, and how to support their children during their early education and after high school.
+This publication provides parents with information about their school options, how to get involved in their child’s school, and how to support their children during their early education and after high school.

 ONLINE WEBSITE FOR PARENTS